 4. Technology can dial zillions of random numbers like it’s nothing

 We’ve all received calls that don’t have another human on the other end.
-Not only is the recording automated, oftentimes so is the process of finding your number.
-According to PrivacyStar, automatic dialing devices can figure out and call all possible phone number combinations, including unlisted and mobile numbers.
+Not only is the call robodialed, but the process of finding your number is automated as well.
+Dialing devices can figure out and call all possible phone number combinations, including unlisted and mobile numbers.

-According to PrivacyStar, when you call 800, 888, and 900 numbers your phone number can be captured by a system called "Automatic Number Identification" or ANI.
+When you call 800, 888, and 900 numbers your phone number can be captured by a system called "Automatic Number Identification" or ANI.
 ANI automatically identifies and stores your number and matches it with other online digital markers associated with you.
-(See the big data section above.)

 6. The credit bureaus give away your information